wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 }
 ```

-Another Programmatic method of such is by adjusting the slots Dynamic Modifiers instead of adding to entity on equiping of the accessory:
+Another Programmatic method of such is by adjusting the slots Dynamic Modifiers instead of adding to entity on equipping of the accessory:

 ```java
 public class HatIncreaser implements Accessory {